Henry de Bracton: Influence

 Bracton was chancellor of Exeter Cathedral, where he is buried.

 The reign of King John of England (1199–1216) was a time of great turmoil that produced, among other things, Magna Carta and the Papal interdict of Pope Innocent III against John.
-Henry III of England (1216–1272) was a child of nine years when he ascended the throne.
+Henry III (1216–1272) was a child of nine years when he ascended the throne.
 A few great nobles, encouraged by Pope Honorius III (1216–1227) spared the nation the turmoil that would have been expected when a child becomes king.
 Henry de Bracton arose as one of the greatest judges of all time during the middle part of the reign of Henry III.
 His case books would soon dwarf even the great work of Ranulf de Glanvill in both quantity and quality.

 The Barons' War against Henry III began in 1258 with similar grievances as the previous revolt against King John in 1215.
 The Barons aimed to reduce the King's power, but they failed as they also had in 1215.
 An indirect result of this war was that Bracton failed to complete his great legal treatise.
 The forms of action in trespass "vi et armis", among other forms of action in trespass and seisin were developed at this time.
 The phrase of Simon de Montfort, 6th Earl of Leicester was, "Wars are the result of extra-judicial distress."
 This is an important observation to understand the time of Bracton.
 The use of war was another tool, beside the rule of law, for the powerful to attain their ends.
 The barons' grievances resulted in the Statute of Marlborough in 1267.

 Plucknett writes "It was the mediaevalists in England, armed with Bracton and the Year Books who ended Stuart statecraft.
 The Constitution of the United States was written by men who had Magna Carta and Bracton, and Coke and Littleton before their eyes.
 Could anything be more medieval than the idea of due process or the insertion in an instrument of government a contract clause?
 'Pacta sunt servanda' (Pacts should be kept) became a motto of Edward I. The result can be traced directly to the work and writings of Bracton.